MicrosoftDocs/memdocs/sccm/mdm/deploy-use/migrate-import-data.md

     - **Export details**: Creates a .csv file that contains the information displayed on screen.
 You can keep this file for your records.
     - **Export error data**: Exports a compressed file that contains information about the data that the tool wasn’t able convert or import.
 You can send this file to the Microsoft Data Importer tool team at [DataImporterSupport@microsoft.com](mailto:dataimportersupport@microsoft.com) to improve the tool.

-### Step 3: Import selected object to Intune
+### Phase 3: Import selected object to Intune
-In step 3, you will sign into Intune with your Global Administrator account and import the selected objects.
+In phase 3, you will sign into Intune with your Global Administrator account and import the selected objects.
 10. Click **Next**, and then click **Sign in to Intune** to sign into the Intune tenant for the data import.
 You must use an Intune account that is a Global administrator to import the data.

 > [!Important]